 Marble tiles create a luxurious feel whilst also offering durability, making them a popular choice for bathrooms and hallways.
 However, they can be very slippery when wet and will need sealing and polishing after installation.

-Travertine is a form of limestone, which means that the tiles benefit from unique grooves and it is available in a variety of warm tones.
+Travertine is a form of limestone, which means that tiles benefit from unique grooves and they are available in a variety of warm tones.
 Although, it is prone to chipping and because it is a porous stone it will stain, which means that travertine tiles are most suited to walls which do not need to be cleaned regularly.

 Quarry tiles are manufactured from natural clay and provide a matt terracotta finish which is naturally very durable.
 The versatility of the warm tone makes quarry tiles a great choice for kitchens, bathrooms or hallways, especially as they offer great traction.